justmarti/world-flags/README.md

 # World Flags 🌍
+*A minimalist flag game built with HTML, CSS, and JavaScript.*

 ## About the Game
-**World Flags** is a simple and fun web game built using **vanilla HTML**, **CSS**, and **JavaScript**.
-In this game, you'll be shown 10 flags from around the world, and your task is to correctly identify them.
-Challenge yourself and aim for a perfect score of 10 out of 10!
+**World Flags** is a simple web game that challenges you to identify 10 random flags from around the world.
+Aim for a perfect 10/10 and put your knowledge to the test!

-The game features a **minimalist design** with **intuitive gameplay**, allowing you to navigate and answer quickly using keyboard controls.
-There’s also **score tracking** to keep track of your progress and encourage you to improve your performance.
+With its **minimalist design**, **keyboard-friendly controls**, and built-in **score tracker**, the game is fast, intuitive, and keeps you motivated to improve.
+Think of it as a fun **flag quiz** you can play anytime.

+Play it online via **GitHub Pages** (see the repo description).

 ![In-game screenshot](screenshots/5.png)